Day 1: Cusco – Pitumarca – Qesuno – Kayrawiry Lake.

 - Accommodations: camping at Kayrawiry Lake

-We wake up early with a hot cup of coca tea to start one of the most beautiful days of the trek.
-You can appreciate the majestic views of some of the highest peaks in the Andes and the depths of the most beautiful valleys.
-After an early breakfast, we will start with a 2-hour steep climb to Condor pass at (5,100m/ 16,732ft).
-Along the way, you will always have gorgeous views of the Turquoise lakes and the views of Ausangate Glacier Peaks surrounding you.
+We wake up early with a hot cup of tea or coffee before breakfast, then start one of the most beautiful days of the trek!
+You will appreciate the majestic views of some of the highest peaks in the Andes and the depths of the most beautiful valleys.
+We will start with a 2-hour steep climb to Condor pass at (5,100m/ 16,732ft).
+Along the way, you will always have gorgeous views of the turquoise lakes and the views of Ausangate Glacier Peaks surrounding you.
 With any luck, you can see avalanches from the glacial hills with ice crashing into the lakes below.
-Once you reach the summit, you will be located right in front of Ausangate.
+Once you reach the summit, you will be located right in front of the sacred Apu Ausangate.
 There, you can really enjoy the valleys of alpaca grazing in the hills.
-It is very impressive!
-After time to enjoy the amazing views, we head downhill and reach our lunch spot.
-After a little rest, we continue with our hike for 3 more hours to Ausangate Lake where you will enjoy hot drinks and settle into our campsite for the night.
+It is postcard perfect!
+After some time to enjoy the amazing views, we head downhill and reach our lunch spot.
+After another delicious lunch and a little rest, we continue with our hike for 3 more hours to Ausangate Lake where you will enjoy hot drinks and settle into our campsite for the night.

 - Elevation: 5,100m/16,732ft

 - Accommodations: camping at Ausangate Lake